Case 4: WB2162 - Melissa, a 20-year-old college student presenting for evaluation of some painless "growths" on her genitals.

 This online training module is for licensed, practicing health care providers who see patients with or at risk for STD/HIV, including doctors, physician assistants, nurses, advance practice nurses.
 Development Team: Clinical Content

 Clinical content for this case was developed by Bethany Weaver, DO, MPH, Acting Instructor, Department of Medicine, University of Washington, Faculty Member, Seattle STD/HIV Prevention Training Center.
 Risk Reduction Content

-Content on Partner Management was developed by Tammy Foskey, MA, Assistant Director Prevention Training Center, Part III-Texas, Training Manager, Texas Department of State Health Services and Sue Anne Payette, MS, New York State STD/HIV Prevention Training Center Director.
-Primary Content Reviewer, 2011
+Content on Partner Management was developed by Tammy Foskey, MA, Assistant Director Prevention Training Center, Part III-Texas, Training Manager, Texas Department of State Health Services and Sue Anne Payette, MS, Director, New York State STD/HIV Prevention Training Center.
+Primary Content Reviewer, 2011, 2015

 Katherine Hsu, MD, MPH, Medical Director for the Division of STD Prevention & HIV/AIDS Surveillance, Massachusetts Department of Public Health, Director of the New England STD/HIV Prevention Training Center, Associate Professor of Pediatrics and Attending Physician in Pediatric Infectious Diseases at Boston University Medical Center.
-Project Management
+Primary Content Reviewer, 2015

 Seattle STD/HIV Prevention Training Center, University of Washington Online Course Design and Programming